jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 ## The Aether is Superior to Electromagnetism

-In Cartesian Physics, and in Nature, the aether as the 5th Element is superior to Electromagnetism as the 1st Element (which we call the Radiant Layer)
+In Cartesian Physics, and in Nature, the aether as the 5th Element is superior to Electromagnetism as the 1st Element (which we call the Radiant Layer).

+The aether is the substance of ideas and feelings which are non linear and totally arbitrary.
+This is why you can have totally different ideas and feelings one second after another.

+You can discard this liberated property and force yourself into rigid ideas and constant feelings like a machine or computer with hard-wired memory.
+This is what dogma does -- North Korea, Islam, and Dark Ages Europe are good at this.

 The aether was called substance, which Tesla agrees with: